fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Start-ServiceFabricNodeTransition.md

 PS C:\> Start-ServiceFabricNodeTransition -Start -OperationId 6d1bf9a1-9733-4d83-be59-0acea3be57a7 -NodeName N0050 -NodeInstanceId 131242467532403195
 ```

 This example initiates an operation to start a *stopped* Service Fabric node.
-You should keep track of the Guid, as it will be needed to invoke Get-ServiceFabricNodeTransitionProgress.
+You should keep track of the Guid, as it will be needed to invoke **Get-ServiceFabricNodeTransitionProgress**.

 ## PARAMETERS

 ### -OperationId
 This is a Guid used to identify the operation.
-It should both be passed into this cmdlet, which initiates the operation, as well as Get-ServiceFabricNodeTransitionProgress, which is used to view the progress of the operation started by Start-ServiceFabricNodeTransition.
+It should both be passed into this cmdlet, which initiates the operation, as well as **Get-ServiceFabricNodeTransitionProgress**, which is used to view the progress of the operation started by Start-ServiceFabricNodeTransition.

 ```yaml
 Type: Guid